studio24/mac-setup/dev-team.md

 * Right-click the icon and select Options > Keep in Dock
 * Select "request privileges" to setup this up for the first time

 You can now toggle privileges in the dock at any time.
-Make sure you toggle privileges to open MAMP, you can toggle privileges back after MAMP has opened.
+Make sure you toggle privileges to open MAMP, you must toggle privileges back after MAMP has opened.

 ## Local development environment